Included in this guide:

 1. Where are you riding?

-When you're looking at a new bike in any segment, evaluating whether you should err on the more aggressive and racy end of the spectrum or the slacker more playful side you need to take into account the type of riding you will be doing — and be honest.
+When you're looking at a new bike in any segment and evaluating whether you should err on the more aggressive and racy end of the spectrum or the slacker more playful side, you need to take into account the type of riding you will be doing — and be honest.

-Are you planning to target the pointy end of Dirty Kanza, Gravel Worlds and Dirty Reiver?
+Are you planning to target gravel races?
 Will your gravel bike also be the steed you slap a set of road wheels into and pull turns on a group ride?
 In this case, something on the all-out race end will probably suit you the best.

-Conversely, are you planning to slip on a flannel shirt (with ripped off sleeves of course), whack a dropper post in the seat tube and chase your buddies around some local singletrack and forestry roads?
+Conversely, are you planning to slip on a flannel shirt, whack a dropper post in the seat tube and chase your buddies around some local singletrack and forestry roads?
 Something a bit slacker will probably leave you with a bigger smile on your face.

 2. Wheel size